-- As a school we measure children's progress in learning against National expectations and age related expectations.
+- As a school we measure children's progress in learning against national expectations and age related expectations.
 The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children's progress from entry at Year R through to Year 6, using a variety of different methods including the Early Years Foundation Stage Profile, National Curriculum levels and Reading and Spelling ages. - Children who are not making expected progress are picked up through Pupil Progress Meetings with the Class teacher and Miss Vittle.
+As a school, we track children's progress from entry at Year R through to Year 6, using a variety of different methods including the Early Years Foundation Stage Profile, National Curriculum attainment and standardised scores. - Children who are not making expected progress are identified through pupil progress meetings with the class teacher.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression. - When the child's PLP is reviewed comments are made against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.